 Examples might include: formational social media posts, a text message checking in with a youth that’s not been around, an inspirational video to share the story of God at work in the church, or a break from technology all together to focus on community and stillness.
 God’s presence is the same yesterday, today and forever.
 I pray we continue to communicate that truth first and foremost, allowing our appropriation of technology to fill in the rest.

-Tina Boyd is the Youth Minister at St. James Episcopal Church.
+Tina Boyd is the Youth Minister at St. James Episcopal Church, Greenville SC.
 She recently completed a graduate residency through the Center for Youth Ministry Training, earning a Master’s of Arts in Youth Ministry from Memphis Theological Seminary.
 Tina loves the color purple, running and hiking, reading, and coffee.
 She currently lives in Taylors, SC with her friendly and energetic black lab, Kaki.

 Did you enjoy this article?
 Consider subscribing to Building Faith and get every new post by email.
 It’s free and always will be.
 Subscribe to Building Faith.